LucasAniceto/LucasAniceto/README.md

 ###

-<p align="left">💻 About Me<br>- 🎓 Computer Science Student at UFPel.<br>-🌱 Exploring and discovering the technologies that align with my passions.<br>- 💡 Fascinated by Web3 and its potential, but I love learning about all kinds of tech!<br>- 🎨 Interested in design and building solutions that make life better for people.<br>- 🛠️ Previously explored 3D modeling and printing, combining creativity and problem-solving.<br>- 🎥 Have some experience in video editing, having worked on related projects in the past.</p>
+<p align="left">💻 About Me:<br>- 🎓 Computer Science Student at UFPel.<br>-🌱 Exploring and discovering the technologies that align with my passions.<br>- 💡 Fascinated by Web3 and its potential, but I love learning about all kinds of tech!<br>- 🎨 Interested in design and building solutions that make life better for people.<br>- 🛠️ Previously explored 3D modeling and printing, combining creativity and problem-solving.<br>- 🎥 Have some experience in video editing, having worked on related projects in the past.<br><br>📬 Contact me:<br>- 📧 Email: lucas.paulsen@hotmail.com<br>- 💬 Discord: luybi</p>

 ###